Gyp Rosetti

 Giuseppe Colombano "Gyp" Rosetti is a character in the HBO TV series Boardwalk Empire, portrayed by Bobby Cannavale.
 Rosetti is a New York City gangster who works for Joe Masseria (Ivo Nandi).
 Hot-headed, easily offended and prone to bouts of extreme violence, he is the primary antagonist of the series’ third season.

 Fictional biography

 Rosetti was born in Sperlinga, a small Italian comune in Sicily.
 He grew up in poverty, living in a hut carved into a cave.
-His father was a brick layer who died when he was 50.
+His father was a bricklayer who died when he was 50.
 Rosetti eventually emigrated to the United States and began working for Italian mob boss Joe Masseria.
 He runs brothels, speakeasies and illegal gambling dens in southern Manhattan.
 He lives in an apartment with his wife, two daughters and mother-in-law.
 Although Rosetti regularly kills people over slight insults, he does not retaliate when his wife and mother-in-law openly mock him.
 He is also depicted as having sadomasochistic sexual tastes; he has one of his lovers choke him with a belt while he masturbates, and has another insult him as a form of foreplay.